 Step 3: How to Install WordPress

 We have designed a few WordPress websites in our time and trust us when we say that creating a WordPress website is simple.
 Customers often browse from their smartphones, looking for quick information at-a-glance, like your operating hours, address, contact number etc. As a result, we make sure that the themes look great both on desktop and mobile, as well as provide valuable information in a straight-forward manner.

 To design your site, all your input is needed is in adding text and photos.
 You don’t need to be a programmer here, although you can modify everything – like colours, formatting and fonts – from the simple menu customisation.

 Once you have purchased your domain and hosting place simply log into the hosting server.
 In case of 20i Just simple go to manage hosting option and scroll in the bottom you will see the following options.

-Select the options WordPress for Installation, and it will take you to a second screen like below.
+Select the options WordPress for Installation, and it will take you to a second screen.

 Once you have pressed install WordPress, you will be able to install WordPress and will be presented with login details of your website.
 Make sure to Save them as you will need them for login later on.

 Congratulations!
 You have created your first WordPress website.